Hyperbolicity of Brunnian links: Criterion for untiedness

 So we can isotope $T$ to make $A$ into $V$.
 Step by step, we can eliminate all the exterior annulus regions in $D_1$.

 \textbf{Step 3.} Verify $D_1 \subset V$.

 Consider $D_1$ cut by $D_1 \cap T$.
 We have the following three observations on the regions in $D_1$:

-\begin{itemize} \item[(v)] The outermost region and all of the innermost regions are interior, in view of $C_1 \subset V$ and that every intersection circle is a meridian of $V$. \item[(vi)] If the outermost region is an annulus, it must intersects $L -C_1$.
+\begin{itemize} \item[(v)] The outermost region and all of the innermost regions are interior, in view of $C_1 \subset V$ and that every intersection circle is a meridian of $V$. \item[(vi)] If the outermost region is an annulus, it must intersect $L -C_1$.
 In fact, if not, $C_1$ would be parallel to a meridian of $T$.
-However, by Brunnian property, $L - C_1$ is trivial in $V$.
+However, by Brunnian property and Theorem 1.0.5(1) in \cite{BM}, $L - C_1$ is trivial in $V$.
 Then $L$ would also be trivial in $V$, a contradiction. \item[(vii)] For any exterior region $\Omega$, $\partial \Omega$ should be one outer circle enclosing odd number($\ge 3$) of inner circles in $D_1$, and the disk bounded by each inner circle intersects $L$ in at least $2$ points.
-In fact, since $\partial \Omega$ is null-homologic in $S^3 - intV$, $\partial \Omega$ has even number of components, and by Step 2, it can not have only 2 components. \end{itemize}
+In fact, since $\partial \Omega$ is null-homological in $S^3 - intV$, $\partial \Omega$ has an even number of components, and by Step 2, it can not have only 2 components.
+If a disk bounded by an inner circle intersects $L$ in only one point, a component of $ L $ would be geometrically essential in $ V $, contradicting Theorem 1.0.5(1) in \cite{BM}. \end{itemize}

 We now show by cases that $D_1 \subset V$.

 {\sc Case~1:} $D_1$ is stable.
 Suppose $D_1$ has exterior regions.
 Then the components of $D_1 \cap T$ can not be all innermost in $D_1$.
 By (v), each innermost region in $D_1$ is a meridian disk of $V$.
 There exist such a disk region, say $D_{u1}$, and a component of $D_1 \cap T$ adjacent to $\partial D_{u1}$ in $T$, say $C_{u+1, 1}$, such that